iiplabs/network-notification-service/ping-service/README.md

 End-points:

-1. GET "api/v1/ping?msisdn=<msisndB>"
+1. GET "api/v1/ping?msisdn=\<msisndB\>"

 "msisndB" is the 11 digits phone number

-The service responds with a random response on whether subscriber is connected to mobile network.
+The service responds randomly on whether subscriber is connected to mobile network.

 The service's response when subscriber is in network.